MMGit64/Security/README.md

 Editor: Mustafa Mossa

-Write code to crack code!
+Using the Define fucntion, write code to crack code!